-- Small caption / Large caption: Let you control how many information is displayed for each element. - Collapse all / Expand all: Expands or contracts the entire tree.
+- Small caption / Large caption: Let you control how many information is displayed for each element. - Collapse all / Expand all: Expands or contracts the entire tree. - Small caption Collapse all

 Groups, Packs & Branched Packs

 In Stitch ERA terminology, groups are sets of object geometrically linked.
 This means that all the objects in a group will be moved, scaled and transformed together, as a whole.
 Objects in a group may be in any position within the embroidery sequence and not be consecutives.